sgoldenlab/simba/docs/installation.md

 >Note: If you are seeing error messages related to some dependency conflicts, then you need to either downgrade your pypi package or instruct SimBA to ignore these dependency conflicts - either works.
 To find more information on how to do this, click [HERE](https://github.com/sgoldenlab/simba/blob/master/docs/FAQ.md#when-i-install-or-update-simba-i-see-a-bunch-or-messages-in-the-console-telling-there-has-been-some-dependency-conflicts-the-messages-may-look-a-little-like-this)

-# How to launch SimBA ( installed using pip install simba-uw-tf)
+# How to launch SimBA ( installed using pip install simba-uw-tf-dev)

 1. Open up command prompt anywhere.